-Root Canal Vs Dental Implant in Rockville MD
+Root Canal or Dental Implant in North Bethesda Maryland

 Should I “Save my Tooth?”
 Root Canal or Replace it with a Dental Implant?

 Many patients will be placed in a position where they are told they need a Root Canal and a Crown.
 Every year thousands of Root Canals fail for many different reasons, including root re-infection, root fracture, new dental decay.
 At a certain point, a tooth may not be repairable or it may get to the point where a tooth is a poor financial investment.
-Many Root Canal teeth only last 10 years or less.
+Root Canal teeth may last only a year, possibly up to 10 years and maybe if you are super lucky, 15 or 20 years.
 Most dental implants, after initial success, last a lifetime.
-Many considerations go into Root Canal Vs. Dental Implant.
-Cost, Dental Insurance coverages, Health Concerns.
-At Natural Dentist Associates in Rockville Maryland, we will provide Complimentary Consultations and we can discuss the pros and cons of your specific case.

 Should I do a Root Canal?
-Or Should I Punt and do an Implant?
+Or Should I Punt, find a local Implant Dentist, and do an Implant?

 Lets consider these two situations: 1) Root Canal.
 A tooth in need of a Root Canal also needs a filling and a crown to stand a chance for success.
 In the Rockville, Maryland area, the cost of a root canal, filling and a crown is $3000 – $3500.
 The patient will typically need to see a root canal specialist for the root canal.
 This means the patient will need to go to a different office, meet a different dentist, fill out a bunch of new forms, possibly get more X-rays taken, have another exam and finally receive a diagnosis and root canal treatment.
 The root canal may be done during the same visit or the patient may need to go back for a second visit to get the root canal.
 The average Root Canal takes 1 – 1.5hrs to complete in the dental chair.
 The procedure is not especially difficult to sit through, but it is tedious and often the patient will need to open wide for long periods of time.
 Once the root canal is complete, the patient will be sent back to their normal dentist to get a filling and crown procedure.
 A filling and a crown takes 1-1.5 hours of time in the dental chair to prepare.
 The patient gets a temporary crown and needs to return back to the dentist doing the crown to have the permanent crown placed 2-3 weeks after crown preparation.
 To summarize, the root canal costs $3000 – $3500, 5 visits to two different dentists and probably 4 hours in the dental chair.
 The chance for initial Root Canal Success is 85-90% based on the dental literature.
 Success after 10 years goes way down well under 50%.
 Root Canal teeth can become re-infected, non-vital Root Canal teeth become more brittle over time and are more likely to crack and break.